YESHYUNGSEOK/claude-code-tips/system-prompt/UPGRADING.md

    duplicate, or don'\''t make sense?
 Report any issues you find.'
 ```

 **Note:** Some issues are pre-existing bugs in Claude Code itself, not caused by patches.
-For example, v2.0.58 has an empty bullet point in the "Doing tasks" section - this exists in the UNPATCHED version too.
+For example, v2.0.58+ has an empty bullet point in the "Doing tasks" section and duplicate security warnings - these exist in the UNPATCHED version too.
 Always compare against the unpatched version to distinguish patch bugs from Claude Code bugs.

 **Signs of failure:**
 - `[object Object]` where a tool name should be